Small Laundry Room Makeovers: 15 Real-Life Stackable Setups

 Quick Tips Before You Start Your Small Laundry Room Makeover

-After going through all 15 of these, a few things consistently separated the setups that worked from the ones that just kind of existed.
+After going through all 15 of these setups, a few things consistently separated the rooms that worked from the ones that just kind of existed:

-• Add a counter first.
+Add a counter first.
 Every room with a dedicated folding surface was more organized than every room without one.
-Highest-impact upgrade on this list.
+Highest-impact upgrade on this entire list.

-• Don’t be afraid of bold color.
+Don’t be afraid of bold color.
 Laundry rooms are low-stakes spaces to experiment with paint.
-The rooms that looked most intentional in this list almost always had a confident color choice.
+The rooms that looked most intentional on this list almost always had a confident color choice behind them.

 Setup TypeSpace NeededBest ForDIY Difficulty